sunfishcode/io-lifetimes/README.md

 This is an experiment.

+It requires nightly Rust, so that it can use `rustc_attrs` outside of `std` for now.

 Here's an API summary. `OptionFd` is a `RawFd` which may be either valid or -1.
 For Windows, there are `Handle` and `Socket` versions of every `Fd` thing.